Tun Sambanthan station

-Tun Sambanthan station, is a Malaysian elevated monorail station that forms a part of the Kuala Lumpur Monorail (KL Monorail) line located in Kuala Lumpur and opened alongside the rest of the line and other adjoining monorail stations on 31 August 2003.
+Tun Sambanthan station, is a Malaysian elevated monorail station that forms a part of the Kuala Lumpur Monorail (KL Monorail) located in Kuala Lumpur and opened alongside the rest of the line and other adjoining monorail stations on 31 August 2003.

-Situated at the south side of the Jalan Tun Sambanthan 4-Jalan Tebing (Malay; English: Tun Sambanthan Road 4-River Bank Road) intersection in the Brickfields district of Kuala Lumpur, the station resides at the western bank of the Klang River (or the left bank of the river), just beside Methodist College Kuala Lumpur (MCKL), and the Malaysian Association of the Blind (MAB) opposite Jalan Tun Sambanthan 4.
-The station is situated close to a pedestrian bridge that crosses the Klang River, connecting the area to Jalan Syed Putra (Syed Putra Road) that adjoins the Federal Highway and the Kuen Cheng High School just opposite the river.
+Situated at the south side of the Jalan Tun Sambanthan 4-Jalan Tebing (English: Tun Sambanthan Road 4-River Bank Road) intersection in the Brickfields district of Kuala Lumpur, the station resides on the western bank of the Klang River (or the left bank of the river), just beside Methodist College Kuala Lumpur (MCKL), and the Malaysian Association of the Blind (MAB) centre opposite Jalan Tun Sambanthan 4.
+The station is situated close to a pedestrian bridge that crosses the Klang River, connecting the area to Jalan Syed Putra that adjoins the Federal Highway and the Kuen Cheng High School just opposite the river.
 The station has only one exit which connects to the west side of Jalan Tebing.

-The station is named after V. T. Sambanthan, a notable figure in the Malaysian Indian Congress.
-Jalan Tun Sambanthan (Tun Sambanthan Road), a main road in Brickfields, is also named after V. T. Sambanthan and is the location of the preceding KL Sentral monorail terminus.
+The station is named after V. T. Sambanthan, a notable figure in the Malaysian Indian Congress (MIC).
+Jalan Tun Sambanthan (English: Tun Sambanthan Road), a main road in Brickfields, is also named after V. T. Sambanthan and is the location of the preceding KL Sentral monorail terminus station.